Secret of Mana Redux

 February 28, 2021

-Secret of Mana’s world map is as peculiar as the game can be.
-It features a massive amount of empty space and placeholder locations, much of which hints at unrealized plans for further content.
-Some locations are meticulously detailed, others barely hint at what awaits you when you land (sometimes intentionally).
-Despite this, any map where you can ride Flammie in blazing Mode 7 glory is a winner.
-Let’s look at how the map evolved during development:
+While it seems like the classic 16-bit RPG map, Secret of Mana’s world has eccentricities that complement the source material.
+It features a massive amount of empty space and placeholder locations, much of which hints at unrealized plans for further content, or simply a way to augment a vast world in the face of technical limitations.
+Some places are meticulously detailed, others barely hint at what awaits you when you land (sometimes intentionally).
+But any map where you can ride Flammie in blazing Mode 7 glory is a winner.
+You might also want to check out this unique take on the world map.

 Various preview maps exist, each showing a different stage of development.
-My shorthand code for each map is here and at the bottom of this page:
+My shorthand code for each map is here:

 I – First prerelease map